Ad115/TuringClub/s2-p1-crypt_kicker/README.md

 ## Output

 Decrypt each line and print it to standard output.
 If there are multiple solutions, any one will do.
-If there is no solutionm replace every letter of the alphabet by an asterisk.
+If there is no solution replace every letter of the alphabet by an asterisk.

 ## Samples